-Coaches are responsible for ensuring that parents and fans that are not on the coaching staff are letting the coaches do their job.
+Coaches are responsible for ensuring parents and fans who are not on the coaching staff are letting the coaches do their job.
 The coach is the leader of the team; therefore, athletes are expected to follow his/her directions during both practices and games.
 Parents need to refrain from coaching unless they have been asked to do so by the Athletic Director and Head Coach.
-While we welcome and encourage parent support and enthusiasm, we ask you to remain as spectators during games.
+While we welcome and encourage parent support and enthusiasm, we ask parents to remain as spectators during games.
 Any opinions and suggestions from you will be welcomed and considered by the coach; however, never on the playing field or gym while the coach is supervising students.

-At the end of the fall season and again after Winter/Spring seasons, the school will sponsor an Awards Night.
+At the end of the Fall season and again after Winter/Spring seasons, the school will sponsor an Awards Night.
 All athletes, their parents, and families are invited to attend.
 The school will provide all the awards presented at the night of the ceremony.
 Parents and Coaches may not present awards to students outside of these school-represented awards.

 Practice times should not be over 2 hours in length.

-Each coach is responsible for ensuring that all drivers have a completed and submitted Insurance Verification Form on file with the school.
+Each coach is responsible for ensuring all drivers have a completed and submitted Insurance Verification Form on file with the school.